Guo Xi

+Another painting that can be attributed to him is The Coming of Autumn.
+Both paintings capture the seasonal atmosphere and are regarded as important accomplishments of the Song Dynasty.

 Guo Xi was often referred to as a "Northern Song master" when it came to painting.
 His work inspired many later artists and he even had landscapes dedicated to him.
 His lesser-known "Deep Valley" scroll painting depicts a serene mountain valley covered with snow and several trees struggling to survive on precipitous cliffs.
 The ink washes and amorphous brush strokes are employed to model surfaces that suggest the veiling effects of the atmosphere.
 One of Guo Xi’s techniques was to layer ink washes to build up forms and his "Deep Valley" is a masterpiece of the use of light ink and magnificent composition.

 His son later described how Guo Xi approached his work: "On days when he was going to paint, he would seat himself at a clean table, by a bright window, burning incense to right and left.
 He would choose the finest brushes, the most exquisite ink; wash his hands, and clean the ink-stone, as though he were expecting a visitor of rank.
 He waited until his mind was calm and undisturbed, and then began."